Fast Scrambling in the Hyperbolic Ising Model: Hyperbolic Ising Model

-\textit{Hyperbolic Ising Model}--- Our model of interest, the Hyperbolic Ising model, is a mixed field Ising (MFI) model formulated on a one-dimensional hyperbolic space.
-In Fig.~\ref{fig:summary}, we show how one can visualize this model as a line between two boundary points in $AdS_3$ and interpret the effects of the background curvature as site-dependent couplings.
+Our model of interest, the Hyperbolic Ising model, is a mixed field Ising (MFI) model formulated on a one-dimensional hyperbolic space.
+In Fig.~\ref{fig:summary}, we show how one can visualize this model as a line (geodesic) between two boundary points in $AdS_3$ and interpret the effects of the background curvature as site-dependent couplings.

 The Hamiltonian that describes this Ising chain can be given as~\cite{PhysRevD.109.054513,ueda_hyperbolic_2011,ueda_transverse_2010,ueda_scaling_2010,Brower:2022atv},

 where $\sigma^p_i$ is a local Pauli operator at site $i$ with $p \in \{x,y,z\}$.
 The local site-dependent coupling terms for the Ising chain, $\eta_i=\cosh({\rho_i})\sim \sqrt{g}$ arise from the Euclidean metric of $\mathrm{AdS}_2$,